OliverSieweke/oliversieweke/content/javascript/index.md

 #Welcome to Oli's JavaScript Notes

-I've been taking and improving my JavaScrip notes since I started learning the language in 2017.
+I've been taking and improving my JavaScript notes since I started learning the language in 2017.
 The notes have grown and reached a point where they could be useful to others, drawing together information that is not always that easily found.
 So I thought I would share them here.

 The notes are not meant as tutorials or discussion pages and there is no linear progression - they are more akin to my personal <a href="https://developer.mozilla.org/" target="_blank" rel="noopener noreferrer">MDN</a> and a way to organize things in my head.
 This won't be to everyone's taste but if you're wired like me, or if you are looking for details on a specific topic, you might find them useful.